tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-goldendict.md

 ### Remove duplicate display of EPWING headwords

-Paste the code below in a file named `article-style.css` in a folder with a name of your choosing in the `styles` folder of GoldenDict.
+Paste the code below in a file named `article-style.css` in a folder with a name of your choosing in the `styles` folder of GoldenDict-NG.

 * GNU+Linux folder location: `~/.goldendict/styles/`.
 * Windows-like (ReactOS) folder location: `C:\Users\<user>\AppData\Roaming\GoldenDict\styles\`.

-Restart GoldenDict and enable the style in "Edit" > "Preferences" > "Add-on style".
+Restart GoldenDict-NG and enable the style in "Edit" > "Preferences" > "Add-on style".

 <details>
-<summary>CSS for GoldenDict</summary>
+<summary>CSS for GoldenDict-NG</summary>

 ```css
 /* Add padding and a horizontal bar between each entry for the sake of readability */